CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.1 General Smartphones and Tablets.md

 #### SYS.3.2.1.A24 Use of a closed user group (CI)

-The password for the access point name (APN) of a closed user group SHOULD be complex.
+The password for the Access Point Name (APN) of a closed user group SHOULD be complex.
 Authentication SHOULD use the CHAP protocol.

 #### SYS.3.2.1.A25 Use of Separate Work Environments (CI)